mechanicles/ruby_simple_search/README.md

 RubySimpleSearch allows you to search on the table fields (string and text fields) very easily.

-Mostly on the admin side, we do have a common text field to search the table column's data.
+Mostly on the admin side, we do have a common text field to search the data on the table.

 Sometimes we want to do a search on the title, content and ratings on the post model or email, username and description on the user model.
 For those searches we use MySQL's